Location is Key

 It became official on April 28, 1855 – Morristown was a City; having grown from two important early travel routes which intersected here.
 One was The Big Road, a major east-west stagecoach route connecting Baltimore to Knoxville.
 The other was known early on as the Buffalo Trail, leading north-south through the Cumberland Gap.
 Later, this road became a branch of the famous Dixie Highway and was an important link between Detroit and Miami.
 With the arrival of the railroad in 1856, the city began to grow rapidly, but was split between Jefferson and Grainger Counties with Main Street as the dividing line.
 Legend has it that a group of gentlemen sitting under a tree across from today’s First Baptist Church decided it was too difficult dealing with a split town and far off county seats.
 If you lived south of Main Street, your county seat was Dandridge, but if you lived north of Main Street your county seat was Rutledge, both more than two hours away by horse.
 The citizens demanded a more localized government which resulted in the creation of Hamblen County on May 31, 1870.

 Over the years, Morristown has developed a rich and interesting history.
 Union and Confederate troops, parades, circuses, famous preachers and popular entertainers such as Archie Campbell, Minnie Pearl, and Tex Ritter all passed through town at some point.
 Coffee lovers know the JFG brand got its start here.
-In 1956, Morristown was voted Cleanest City in America in its population category, second overall nationally behind Philadelphia, PA..
+From 1957-1960, Morristown was voted Cleanest City in America for a town its size.

 During the 1960’s the city embarked on a major urban renewal project that cleared slums, added a new boulevard south of downtown and created the Downtown SkyMart second-level sidewalk system.
 SkyMart was inspired by the Chester Rows in England and this extraordinary undertaking brought international attention to the city.